mkoohafkan/mkoohafkan.github.io/_posts/2019-01-27-two-pool-to-pool-spacing-periods-on-large-sand-bed-rivers.md

 ordinarily be very special, except for the fact that this period does *not* correspond to the actual river planform---this section of the river is actually quite straight, and meanders are much less frequent.
-Second, we evidence of periodic, extremely deep "mega pools" at ~40 channel widths, which we refer to as "forced" features driven by encounters with bedrock.
+Second, we found evidence of periodic, extremely deep "mega pools" at ~40 channel widths, which we refer to as "forced" features driven by encounters with bedrock.
 However, the regular spacing of these megapools is more a coincidence of regional